-- A. Preserve, maintain and enhance Wellington's EPA as identified in the Comprehensive Plan. - B. Preserve, maintain and enhance the equestrian area that is home to equestrian farms, competition venues, and the equestrian lifestyle in Wellington. - C. Identify and encourage land uses and development patterns that are supportive of the equestrian character and lifestyle with in the EPA.
+- A. Preserve, maintain, and enhance Wellington's EPA as identified in the Comprehensive Plan. - B. Preserve, maintain, and enhance the equestrian area that is home to equestrian farms, competition venues, and the equestrian lifestyle in Wellington. - C. Identify and encourage land uses and development patterns that are supportive of the equestrian character, industry, and lifestyle in the EPA.